OctopusDeploy/docs/docs/projects/built-in-step-templates/health-check.md

 This step allows a deployment target that was created in the currently executing deployment to be confirmed as healthy and then added to the running deployment for subsequent steps.

-Similarly, it allows you to confirm that the tentacle service on a deployment target is running prior to attempting to perform an action against it.
+Similarly, it allows you to confirm that the Tentacle service on a deployment target is running prior to attempting to perform an action against it.

 ## Configure a Health check step